-LATAM continues to cooperate with the Chilean authorities on this matter.
+LATAM continued to cooperate with the Chilean authorities on this matter.
 The investigation continues.

-2) LATAM Airlines Ecuador was given notice on August 26, 2016 of an investigation of LATAM Airlines Ecuador and two other airlines begun, at its own initiative, by one of the Investigative Departments of the Ecuadoran Market Power Control Commission, limited to alleged signs of conscious parallelism in relation to specific fares on one domestic route in Ecuador from August 2012 to February 2013.
+- 2) LATAM received five Requests for Information from the Central-North Metropolitan Region Legal Division, on October 25, 2016, on November 11, 2016, on March 8, 2017, on March 22, 2017 and the last on July 7, 2017.
+It requested information related to the investigation of payments made by LAN Airlines in 2006 and 2007 to a consultant who advised it on the resolution of labor matters in Argentina.
+It also requested an explanation of information provided to the market.
+The five requests have already been answered and the requested information has been provided. - 3) The ecuatorian airline affiliate, LATAM Airlines Ecuador was given notice on August 26, 2016 of an investigation of LATAM Airlines Ecuador and two other airlines begun, at its own initiative, by one of the Investigative Departments of the Ecuadoran Market Power Control Commission, limited to alleged signs of conscious parallelism in relation to specific fares on one domestic route in Ecuador from August 2012 to February 2013.
 The Investigative Prefecture has 180 days (through February 21, 2017) to issue a report on whether to quash the investigation or file charges against two or more of the parties involved.
 That period can be extended for another 180 days.
 A proceeding would begin only if the decision is made to file charges.
-The Commission extended the term of the investigation for another 180 days (through August 18, 2017).

-LATAM Airlines Ecuador is cooperating with the authority and has retained a law firm and economist expert in the subject to advise the company during this process.
+The Commission extended the term of the investigation for another 180 days (through August 18, 2017)LATAM Airlines Ecuador is cooperating with the authority and has retained a law firm and economist expert in the subject to advise the company during this process and any additional information requested will be furnished.